kei5uke/TTU_IT_Infrastructure_Service/backup_sla.md

 Old back up will be deleted after the new one is made.

 Full backup is made every Sunday at 1:30 AM(EET), including Influxdb, MySQL.
-The backup will be kept for one month.

 Incremental backup is made at 1:30 AM(EET) on weekdays(Mon - Fri), including Influxdb, MySQL.
-The back up will be kept for one week.

 All the backup will be retained for 4 weeks/28 days.
 Only 2 versions can be stored at the same time.